Guikingone/SmartFact/README.md

 ## Usage

-This project is build using Docker along with PHP, Nginx, Postgres, MySQL, MongoDB and Blackfire.
+This project is build using Docker along with PHP, Nginx, Postgres, MySQL, MongoDB, Redis and Blackfire.

 This way, the project can be used in differents ways :